jc21/dnsrouter/README.md

 of the rules and when an upstream DNS server is dropping connections it will hang the whole server.

+This service can also answer with internal DNS entries, avoiding the need for host file modifications.

 ## Installation

 Only the following methods are available for installation.
 For all other systems, see Building below.